-To use web3 and interact with the contracts, we must instance web3
+To use web3 and interact with the contracts, we must instance web3 with a provider.
+To do so we can use RSK public nodes:

 var Web3 = require('web3')